 7. In pertinent part, pursuant to R.I.
-Gen. Laws § 23-24.6-1 et seq., when RIDOH is notified that a child has been lead poisoned, it will inspect the child's home for lead hazards.
-If lead hazards are found, RIDOH will issue a NOV to the property owner with an order that the lead hazards be remediated within 30 days.
-If the property owner does not provide evidence that the lead hazards have been remediated, RIDOH will issue a second NOV 90 days after the issuance of the first NOV.
-Should the property owner fail to comply with this second NOV within 30 days, the NOV becomes a final Compliance Order, and the Attorney General, after notifying in writing the property owner of their obligations under law and the potential penalties for continued violations, may bring a civil action to bring the property into compliance and seek other relief.
+Gen. Laws § 23-24.6-1 et seq., when RIDOH is notified that a child has been lead poisoned, it will arrange for the child's home to be inspected for lead hazards.
+If lead hazards are found, RIDOH will issue a notice of violation to the property owner with an order that the lead hazards be remediated within 30 days.
+If the property owner does not provide evidence that the lead hazards have been remediated, RIDOH will issue a second notice of violation after the issuance of the first notice of violation.
+Should the property owner fail to comply with this second notice of violation within 30 days, the notice of violation becomes a final compliance order, and the Attorney General, after notifying in writing the property owner of their obligations under law and the potential penalties for continued violations, may bring a civil action to bring the property into compliance and seek other relief.
 See R.I.
 Gen. Laws § 23-24.6-23.